gargabhay10/ringba-test/README.md

-# Rinba Test - Its basically a C# Project
+# Ringba Test - Its basically a C# Project